kevinrenskers/mixedcase.nl/content/articles/2009-10-21-switching-mobileme-my-short-adventure-google-app-engine.md

 ---

 I can't remember how long ago it's been that I've used a free email address like hotmail, yahoo or gmail.
-For more then 8 years I've used my own domain names to host my email.
+For more than 8 years I've used my own domain names to host my email.
 In the very beginning on my own little server at home, later on a "real" colocated server when I still had my own company, on the servers of my employer and the last year on Apple's [MobileMe](http://www.apple.com/mobileme/) service.

 Last september, my MobileMe subscription needed to be renewed, and it got me thinking if that was something I really wanted to do.
 It's $99 a year for 20 GB of email/calendar/contacts hosting and iDisk for online storage.
 It also offers easy web galleries with a click of a button within iPhoto and great syncing between my home- and work Mac's and my iPhone.
 Not too pricy for what you get really, but still... it got me thinking.